Newzeland Finance

 This rule refers to the daily amount someone would need to save to accumulate $10,000 in one year ($10,000 ÷ 365 ≈ $27.40).

 To save $10,000 in 3 months, you need to save approximately $111 per day.
-This typically requires reducing major expenses (housing/transport) and/or increasing income temporarily (extra shifts, freelancing, selling unused items).
+This typically requires reducing major expenses (such as housing and transport) and/or increasing income temporarily through extra shifts, freelancing, or selling unused items.